Richard Harrison QC

 He also deals with applications under the Trusts of Land and applications under schedule 1 of the Children Act 1989.

-He regularly advises about and settles pre-nuptial agreements for very high net worth clients.
+He regularly advises about and settles pre-nuptial agreements on behalf of high profile or high net worth clients.

-Richard Harrison has been involved in some of the leading child abduction cases in recent years, including the landmark decision of the Supreme Court in Re E (A Child) UKSC 27.
-He acted for the successful appellant in the House of Lords decision in Re D (A child) 3 WLR 989, for the child in Re P-J (Abduction: Habitual Residence: Consent) 2 FLR 1051 and for the successful Respondent in Re S (Habitual Residence) 1 FLR 1146.
+Richard Harrison has been involved in some of the leading child abduction cases in recent years.
+In 2013 he was involved in two cases in the Supreme Court: he acted on behalf of Reunite International in A v A UKSC 60 (the landmark decision about habitual residence), and for the successful appellant in Re L (A Child) UKSC 75 (the leading authority about returns under the inherent jurisdiction).
+He previously acted in the leading Supreme Court case of Re E (A Child) UKSC 27.
+He also acted for the successful appellant in the House of Lords decision in Re D (A child) 3 WLR 989, and has appeared in a significant number of other reported cases in this field including for the child in Re P-J (Abduction: Habitual Residence: Consent) 2 FLR 1051 and for the successful Respondent in Re S (Habitual Residence) 1 FLR 1146.
 He also specialises in cases involving international forum disputes under Council Regulation (EC) 2201/2003 and the Family Law Act 1986.

 Over the past few years he has been a regular speaker at International Bar Association (“IBA”) conferences on topics such as the Hague Convention, international relocation and international pre-nuptial agreements.
-He has also spoken for Jordans and for Resolution about habitual residence and given lectures on topics such as Interveners in Financial Proceedings.
+He has also spoken for Jordans and for Resolution about habitual residence and regularly lectures about different aspects of financial remedy proceedings.

 Richard Harrison is fluent in Spanish and proficient in French.